diku-dk/futhark-website/docs.rst

 `how to install the Futhark compiler`_.

-There is also automatically generated `documentation for the Futhark Basis Library`_.
-The basis library is very small, so in most cases you will want to use `external packages <https://futhark-lang.org/pkgs/>`_.
+There is also automatically generated `documentation for the Futhark prelude`_.
+The prelude library is very small, so in most cases you will want to use `external packages <https://futhark-lang.org/pkgs/>`_.

 If there is something you believe should be documented, but is not,